gradio-app/fastgradio/README.md

 # FastGradio

 FastGradio is a Python web framework for ML inference, built on Starlette.
-It makes it trivial to build production ML APIs with explicit GPU/CPU resource management, automatic request batching, streaming, and health monitoring — all with a decorator-based API that feels like FastAPI.
+It makes it trivial to build production ML APIs with explicit GPU/CPU resource management, automatic request batching, streaming, and health monitoring with a decorator-based API that feels like FastAPI.

 ## Quickstart